-We regret that the Russian Federation has again objected to the expansion of the mandate of the OSCE Observer Mission at the Russian checkpoints 'Gukovo' and 'Donetsk' to all sections of the border that is temporarily not under control of the Ukrainian authorities.
+We regret that the Russian Federation continues to block expansion of the mandate of the OSCE observation mission in Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border that is temporarily not under control of the Ukrainian authorities.
+Such expansion enjoys support of the OSCE participating States, except Russia.